Massage Therapy Business Tips

 This technique incorporates essential oils to enhance relaxation.
 Some providers include oils in the base price, while others charge a small add-on fee.

-Lymphatic drainage is a very gentle technique designed to reduce swelling and support the immune system.
-It requires highly specialized training, so prices tend to be on the higher end.
+Lymphatic drainage massage is a very gentle technique designed to reduce swelling and support the immune system.
+It requires highly specialized training and expensive lymphatic drainage devices, so prices tend to be on the higher end.
+This type of massage is also currently "trending", so we're seeing higher price points in big cities where bespoke studios are offering it as an elite wellness service, a-la Goop.

 Reflexology applies pressure to specific points on the feet that correspond to different body systems.
-Sessions are often shorter—30 to 45 minutes—and priced lower than full-body work.
+Sessions are often shorter—30 to 45 minutes—and priced lower than full-body work, this is also a commonly offered service for therapists who are not registered RMTs or LMTs; again justifying the lower price point.

 Chair massage focuses on the neck, shoulders, and back while you sit in a specially designed chair.
 You'll often find it at corporate wellness events or airports, priced around $1 per minute for quick 10–20 minute sessions.